afflom/offline-kubeadm-installer/README.md

 This install pack can be used to create single node clusters or multi-node clusters in any configuration.
 The installation is considered minimal and only configures the installation target as required for a single node installation, as per [the official install guide](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm).

-This installer will install an the following components and their dependencies on the target system:
+This installer will install the following components and their dependencies on the target system:

 docker-ce
 containerd.io